 A pipeline Right-of-Way (ROW) is the strip of land where the pipeline is located.
-The width of the ROW may vary depending on factors such as pipeline diameter and the slope of the land, but the width will typically range from 40 to 100 feet for the entire length of the pipeline.
-The ROW enables Pembina U.S. employees and contractors to access the pipeline for inspections, maintenance, testing, and in the rare event of an emergency.
+The width of the ROW may vary depending on factors such as pipeline diameter and the slope of the land.
+The ROW enables Pembina U.S. employees and representatives to access the pipeline for inspections, maintenance, testing, and in the rare event of an emergency.